Garmin Pilot App Debuts Graphical NOTAM Overlay for SmartCharts

 Key Takeaways:

-• Garmin Pilot for iOS has been updated with a graphical NOTAM (Notice to Airmen) overlay for its SmartCharts, allowing pilots to visualize surface closures and airport conditions directly on airport diagrams.
+• Garmin Pilot app for iOS has been updated to include a graphical NOTAM (Notice to Airmen) overlay on its SmartCharts feature, visually depicting airport surface closures (runways, taxiways, ramps) with color codes and symbols.

 See a mistake?
 Contact us.